Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

     ```

 6. Check your Ampli Wrapper path.
-    `ampli pull` prints the location of where the new SDK was downloaded.
+    `ampli pull` prints the download location of the new SDK.
 If this still contains `itly` you can update the `Path` by hand in the `ampli.json` file, or pull again using the `--path` parameter: `ampli pull -p ./path/to/ampli`.

 7. Find and replace: